jsmapr1/scroller/README.md

 This is a very short script to create a self drawing line.

 Basic usage:
-- Create an SVG with a path (other elements will not work e.g. polyline)
+- Create an SVG with a path (other elements will not work e.g. polyline).
 - Give the element an id.
 - Add the following javascript.
 ``` javascript